juliapampus/DataspaceConnector/docs/pages/archive.md

 ---

-Since we do not support old versions, our documentation refers only to the latest version of the Dataspace Connector.Nevertheless, the documentation for the old version v4.x.x, that was previously located in the wiki, can be found in this section.
+Since we do not support old versions, our documentation refers only to the latest version of the Dataspace Connector.
+Nevertheless, the documentation for the old version v4.x.x, that was previously located in the GitHub [wiki](https://github.com/International-Data-Spaces-Association/DataspaceConnector/wiki), can be found in this section.